hound-search/hound/CONTRIBUTING.md

 When you send a pull request, please be sure to include:
 - unit tests that validate that your changes work as expected (both for Go and for JavaScript changes)
-- consice code comments (it can help to imagine that you're explaining your code to a total stranger)
+- concise code comments (it can help to imagine that you're explaining your code to a total stranger)
-- an examples, if necessary.
+- one or more examples, if necessary.

 ## More
 Hound is a volunteer effort.
 We do our best to try and review contributions in a timely manner.
 Any code or feedback